Mu2e/Offline/DQMHelpers/README.md

 `CrvRecoPulse` carries `ROC` / `FEB` / `FEBchannel` copied from the digi it was reconstructed from, and both `CrvDigitizer` (MC) and the artdaq unpacker (data) fill those from `CRVOrdinal`.
-So the online-indexed plots need no Proditions here, and the collector no longer holds a `ProditionsHandle<CRVOrdinal>`.
+So the online-indexed plots need no Proditions.
 An ID outside the `CRVId` ranges is counted by `nOnlineIdOutOfRange()` and raises one `mf::LogWarning`; the per-sector MPV still gets that pulse.

 `crvPEsMPV_ROC*` and the 2D `crvPEsMPV` index the same online channel through